evoluteur/evolutility-server-node/README.md

 Model-driven REST API for CRUD and more, using Node.js, Express, and PostgreSQL.

-Evolutility-Server-Node provides a set of generic [REST](#API) endpoints for CRUD (Create, Read, Update, Delete) and simple charts.
+Evolutility-Server-Node provides a set of generic [REST APIs](#API) for CRUD (Create, Read, Update, Delete) and simple charts. on objects of different structures.

 ![screenshot](https://raw.githubusercontent.com/evoluteur/evolutility-server-node/master/screenshot.png)